emo-bon/hackathon2022/handson_instructions.md

     $ sbatch slurm-fastp.sh

-(Note: you can monitor the progress of your job using the `squeue` command.)
+(Note: you can monitor the progress of your job using the `squeue` command - but it will only take ~10 seconds.)

 Once the job is finished, let's see the outcome!